TMS9900

-Introduced in June 1976, the TMS9900 was one of the first commercially available, single-chip 16-bit microprocessors.
-It implemented Texas Instruments' TI-990 minicomputer architecture in a single-chip format, and was initially used for low-end models of that lineup.
+The TMS9900 was one of the first commercially available single-chip 16-bit microprocessors.
+Introduced in June 1976, it implemented Texas Instruments's TI-990 minicomputer architecture in a single-chip format, and was initially used for low-end models of that lineup.

 Its 64-pin DIP format made it more expensive to implement in smaller machines than the more common 40-pin format, and it saw relatively few design wins outside TI's own use.
 Among those uses was their TI-99/4 and TI-99/4A home computers, which ultimately sold about 2.8 million units.

-Microcomputer-on-chip implementations of the 9900 in 40-pin packages included the TMS9940, TMS9980/81, TMS9995.
-The TMS99105/10 was the last iteration of the 9900 in 1981 and incorporated features of TI's 990/10 minicomputer.
+By the mid-1980s, the microcomputer field was moving to 16-bit systems such as the Intel 8086 and newer 16/32-bit designs such as the Motorola 68000.
+With no obvious future for the chip, TI's Semiconductor division turned its attention to special-purpose 32-bit processors: the Texas Instruments TMS320, introduced in 1983, and the Texas Instruments TMS340 graphics processor.

-By the mid-1980s the microcomputer field was moving to 16-bit systems like the Intel 8088 and newer 16/32-bit designs like the Motorola 68000.
-With no obvious future for the chip, TI turned its attention to special-purpose processors like the Texas Instruments TMS320, introduced in 1983.
+The 9900 architecture lived on into the 1990s as the Communications Processor in TI's TMS380 chipset for Token Ring networking (later Ethernet).

 History

-The TMS9900 was designed as a single chip version of the TI 990 minicomputer series, much like the Intersil 6100 was a single chip PDP-8 (12 bit), and the Fairchild 9440 and Data General mN601 were both one-chip versions of Data General's Nova.
+The TMS9900 was designed as a single-chip version of the TI 990 minicomputer series, much like the Intersil 6100 was a single chip PDP-8 (12 bits), and the Fairchild 9440 and Data General mN601 were both one-chip versions of Data General's Nova.
 Unlike multi-chip 16-bit microprocessors such as the National Semiconductor IMP-16 or DEC LSI-11, some of which predated the TMS9900, the 9900 was a single-chip, self-contained 16-bit microprocessor.

 The minicomputer roots of the TMS9900 give rise to a number of architectural features that are not commonly found on designs that started from a blank sheet.
 Notable among these was the TMS9900's use of processor registers that are mapped into main memory.
 This allows for fast context switching, which can be accomplished by changing a single register, the Workspace Pointer, to point to the first entry in a list of register values.
 More traditional designs would require the entire set of internal registers to be stored out to memory or the stack.

-The downside to this approach is that accessing these registers is more time-consuming.
+The downside to this approach is that accessing these registers is much slower.
 In a minicomputer implementation with fast memory, the effect is relatively small and the upside in a real-time or multi-tasking environment is significant as context switches are common.
 In other roles, like single-user microcomputers, this tradeoff may not be worthwhile.
 The 40-pin implementations of the 9900 included 128 or 256 bytes of fast onboard RAM for registers.